RGB-Outl4w/ThePixelsAutoReloaded/README.md

 # ThePixelsAuto: Reloaded
 ![ThePixelsLogo](https://mirror.xyz/_next/image?url=https%3A%2F%2Fimages.mirror-media.xyz%2Fpublication-images%2FmeaTxrGmWq8Yt_3FTIsoH.png&w=3840&q=75)

+# ✨ Welcome to the "Reloaded" version of "ThePixelsAuto" project!
+Same author, less bugs, more profit.
+3x times better! ✨

 # ⚠️ ATTENTION ⚠️
 Devs havestated that using an autoclicker OR a similar script is not safe!
 This probably means that using those is now bannable or at least punishable.
 Use at your own risk.